FanPu1/ncbi-sequence-retriever/README.md

 ```

 ## Limitation
-* Due to the NCBI API key policy, any IP address is limited to use retriever.retrieveNucleotideSequences() and retriever.retrieveProteinSequences() methods for no more than 3 times per seconds.
+* Due to the NCBI API key policy, any IP address is limited to use `retriever.retrieveNucleotideSequences()` and `retriever.retrieveProteinSequences()` methods for no more than 3 times per second.
-* This tool should **NOT** be used to retrieve whole genome sequences or other sequences longer than 575,161 bp.
+* This package is **NOT** designed to retrieve whole genome sequences or other sequences longer than 575,161 bp.
-We tested the capacity of the tool on retrieving the longest nucleotide sequence.
+We tested the capacity of the package on retrieving the longest nucleotide sequence.
 The longest sequence we successfully retrieved is
 [Cedratvirus lausannensis genome assembly, chromosome: cClCRIB-75](https://www.ncbi.nlm.nih.gov/nuccore/LT907979.1), which has a length of 575,161 bp.
 We retrieved this sequence using the code shown below.
   ```
   var retriever = require ("ncbi-sequence-retriever");